PraneethGopinathan/Focus/README.md

 ## Installation

-To run the scripts, then you must have [python](https://www.python.org/downloads/) and [git](https://git-scm.com/downloads) properly installed in your machine.
+To run the scripts, you must have [python](https://www.python.org/downloads/) and [git](https://git-scm.com/downloads) properly installed in your machine.
 Then use these 5 simple commands to run the app.

 1. `git clone https://github.com/PraneethGopinathan/Focus.git` # it clones the repository in your machine